Thomas-Walker-Lynch/DA2X/doc/context.md

 conveyance.
 With the copy-down algorithm this would require that the leave connection by copied down to all children that might leave.
 It appears the pointer indirection is lighter weight.
 It is interesting that following the pointer indirection resembles the method of dealing with encapsulation we described earlier of conveying back to a dedicated conveyance that then leaves.
-The copy-down approach leads to a cleaner network, as the one or more pointer indirections are unnecessary.
-As the pointer indrections are added at time of ‘wire-up’ we could recognize a ‘pointer to pointer’ cases and reduce those to just one pointer to the ultimate target.
+The copy-down approach leads to a cleaner network, especially where one or more pointer indirections are unnecessary.
+As the pointer indirections are added at time of ‘wire-up’ we could recognize a ‘pointer to pointer’ cases and reduce those to just one pointer to the ultimate target, but only in cases that the pointers are contants, and not relative to the context.